In this article we look at what animal products are commonly used in cosmetics and toiletries, the issues around these and how to find vegan products.

 - Beeswax and honey are used in shower gel, shampoo, skincare and make-up.
 Royal jelly from bees is also used in cosmetics and toiletries.
 (Watch out for beeswax also being listed as 'cera alba' instead.)

 - Castoreum is a scent produced by beavers, which is supposed to smell like vanilla.
-The beavers have to be killed in order to harvest the substance.
+The beavers have to be killed in order to harvest the substance and it has mostly been replaced with synthetic versions.

 - Collagen is a protein found in human and animal bodies, as well as some plants.
 It has been hyped up for skin care because it is supposed to give you "firmer, plumper, more youthful looking skin".
 While collagen can be vegan if produced from bacteria and yeast, it is more often from animal sources such as beef or fish.

 - Civet musk or civet oil are scents produced by civets, an animal similar to a cat that lives in Africa and Asia.
-Although civets do not need to be killed to collect the musk, they can be farmed in poor conditions.
-It can be used in fragrances and perfumes.
+Although civets do not need to be killed to collect the musk, they are often farmed in poor conditions with high mortality rates which mean that farmers “restock” with wild-caught civets.
+It can be used in fragrances and perfumes, and increasingly in the coffee and luxury meat trade.

 - Gelatine is used as a thickener and can be found in various toiletries and cosmetics.
 It's made by boiling up animal bones, tendons and ligaments in water.

 - Lanolin is a naturally occurring fat in sheep’s wool.
-It can be used in make-up, shower gel, and skincare products.
+It can be used in make-up, shower gel, and skincare products, also under the names wool wax, wool fat, or Adeps Lanae.

 - Shellac is a resin secreted by beetles, and mostly harvested in India and Thailand.
 It is used in nail varnish and hairspray to add shine and is used to bind mascara.
 It can also be found in skincare and perfumes and fragrances.
 The beetles are routinely killed when they get caught in the harvesting process.
 Some companies have now made a vegan version, which can confusingly also be called shellac.

 - Squalene is extracted from the livers of sharks and can be used in deodorant and moisturiser.
+Over 60 species of shark are fished for their liver oil with around 70% being sold to the cosmetics industry.
 Vegan versions are made from wheat germ and olives.

-- Tallow is found particularly in soap and lipstick.
+- Tallow is found particularly in soap, shampoo and lipstick.
 It is processed fat mainly from cows and sheep.

 You may also find that some products state they use 'natural' bristles for shaving brushes or makeup brushes.
-Natural may mean from boars or other animals.
+Natural may mean from goats, horses or other animals.

 Animal testing is also very common in the cosmetics industry.
 Even though animal testing is unreliable when it comes to the safety of products that will be used by humans, almost all ingredients have been tested on animals at one point or another – even water.